Boruto: Part I: Naruto Next Generations

-Boruto and the others learn about a group called "Kara" searching for people with the marks called Karma.
-Boruto's team meets Kara's fugitive Kawaki, a boy who also has Karma.
-Kawaki becomes an adopted member of the Uzumaki family.
-However, when trying to protect Kawaki, Naruto and Sasuke are defeated by the leader of Kara, Jigen, who seals Naruto away while Sasuke escapes.
-Boruto and his teammates save Naruto when Boruto's Karma causes him to be possessed by Momoshiki.
-Sasuke discovers all Karma users will be taken over by the Ōtsutsuki clan, including Jigen and Boruto.
-Meanwhile, a mutiny begins in Kara, with Koji Kashin, a clone of Jiraiya, challenging Jigen, while Amado goes to Konoha to seek asylum in exchange for information, revealing that the true leader of Kara is Isshiki Ōtsutsuki, who has been possessing Jigen ever since he was betrayed by Kaguya when they came to Earth millennia ago, and that Karma allows the Ōtsutsuki clan to resurrect via the host's body.
-Although Koji kills Jigen, forcing Isshiki to reincarnate imperfectly while Kawaki's Karma is removed in the process, Isshiki forces Koji to retreat and leaves to attack Konoha.
-Isshiki attempts to find Kawaki, but Naruto faces him head-on, preparing to fight.
-Boruto transports himself and Isshiki to another dimension away from the village, with Sasuke and Naruto following.
-Since Boruto is Momoshiki's vessel, Isshiki plans to feed him to his Ten-Tails in order to plant a Divine Tree.
-With Naruto's new power, Baryon Mode, he delays Isshiki as long as possible.
-After Baryon Mode runs out, Isshiki quickly overpowers Naruto and finds Kawaki due to the chakra of Naruto's prosthetic arm before teleporting him nearby, but due to lack of life time caused by Baryon Mode, Isshiki dies.
-Momoshiki uses this as an opportunity to possess Boruto and destroy Sasuke's Rinnegan.
-Sasuke and Kawaki fight Momoshiki until Boruto recovers his body, but due to Baryon Mode, Kurama dies.
+Boruto and the others soon learn about a group called "Kara" searching for people who possess Karma marks.
+Boruto's team meets Kawaki, a fugitive from Kara who also has Karma.
+Naruto adopts him into the family and tries to protect him from Kara.
+Later, Sasuke discovers that all Karma users will be taken over by the Ōtsutsuki clan, including Kara's leader Jigen and Boruto.
+Meanwhile, a mutiny begins in Kara.
+Koji Kashin, a clone of Naruto's late master Jiraiya, challenges Jigen, while Amado reveals that Jigen has been possessed by Isshiki Ōtsutsuki ever since he was betrayed by Kaguya when they came to Earth millennia ago.
+Amado further explains that Karma allows the Ōtsutsuki clan to resurrect via the host's body.

-After being defeated, Isshiki requests Code, who was guarding the Ten-Tails, to carry on the Ōtsutsuki's will by sacrificing either Boruto or Kawaki and becoming Ōtsutsuki himself.
-Code vows to avenge Isshiki's death and proceeds to release the two strongest cyborgs created by Amado that were supposed to have been disposed off: Eida and Daemon.
-The female cyborg Eida agrees to help Code kill Naruto if he in turn spares Kawaki for her to have a normal romance with, because her powers of seduction hinder her from experiencing proper love except with Ōtsutsuki.
-Amado gives Kawaki a weaponized version of Isshiki's Karma.
-Kawaki uses it to escape from the village, but Boruto notices that he can sense his chakra.
-In order not to lose Kawaki, Boruto has to run after him while the sensors monitor his chakra.
-Code eventually finds Kawaki, and Boruto fights him using Karma with Momoshiki's thousands of years of experience.
-However, Momoshiki takes over Boruto's body, forcing Kawaki to kill him in front of Naruto.
-Momoshiki revives Boruto at the cost of his own reincarnation.
-Eida and Daemon were revealed to have been reprogrammed by Amado, and turn against Code, forcing him to flee.
+Isshiki attempts to find Kawaki, but Naruto confronts him head-on.
+Due to his limited lifespan, Isshiki dies.
+Momoshiki uses this as an opportunity to possess Boruto and kill the others, but Sasuke and Kawaki fight him until Boruto regains control of his body.
+Isshiki requests Code, guardian of the Ten-Tails, to carry on the Ōtsutsuki will.
+Code releases Eida and Daemon, two powerful cyborgs created by Amado that were supposed to have been disposed of.
+Eida agrees to help Code kill Naruto if he in turn spares Kawaki for her to romance with, because her powers of seduction hinder her from experiencing proper love except with Ōtsutsuki.
+Code finds Kawaki, and Boruto fights him using Karma.
+However, Momoshiki takes control of Boruto's body, forcing Kawaki to kill him.
+Momoshiki revives Boruto, causing Boruto to become a full Ōtsutsuki.